MDX Script Performance Analyser

 For instance, look at the following screenshot and notice that the left graph spikes and sustains the increase:

 Then you can move to the next page(s) of the report and find the MDX of the specific statement(s) in the calc script which are responsible for the slow performance.
-Download a sample report
+Download a

 to see how this works.